WHOIGit/PhytO-ARM/README_sikuliaq.md

-# Deployment Configuration for RRS *James Cook*
+# Deployment Configuration for R/V *Sikuliaq*

-Notes from setup of **PhytO-ARM** for capture of shipboard data by IFCBacquire on the RRS *James Cook* during the Fall 2025 AZMP cruise.
+Notes from setup of **PhytO-ARM** for capture of shipboard data by IFCBacquire on the R/V *Sikuliaq*.

 This PhytO-ARM deplopyment configuration is compatible with an IFCB running the stock McLane disk image (Debian 10 OS) or containerized IFCBacquire.
 PhytO-ARM is installed and runs on a **Raspberry Pi 5 (RPi5)**.
-GPS data and flow-through SBE and meteorological tower observations from the RRS *James Cook* are written to IFCB hdr files via the `web_node`.
+GPS data, flow-through seawater sensor data, and meteorological tower observations from the R/V Sikuliaq are written to IFCB HDR files via the web_node.

 Operation of PhytO-ARM has been streamlined to capture ship data streams and re-publish this data for inclusion in IFCB header files.
 The script `docker_run.sh` has been updated to launch only the **master node**.

 PhytO-ARM starts automatically on boot of the RPi5 when installed as a `systemd` service.
 The IFCB does **not** begin sampling until an operator logs into the IFCBacquire WebUI and clicks **Start Acquisition**.
 Sampling is stopped via **Stop Acquisition** in the WebUI, and other IFCBacquire settings may be modified as usual, independent of PhytO-ARM operation.

-If deployed on the RRS *James Cook* with the same UDP ship data streams, few (if any) changes should be required for a successful deployment.
+If deployed on the R/V *Sikuliaq* with the same UDP ship data streams, few (if any) changes should be required for a successful deployment.

 ## Table of Contents